 The obverse portrays the Temple of Heaven, a UNESCO world heritage site that consists of a complex of religious buildings located in the central parts of Beijing.
 Above the Temple of Heaven is a text in Chinese that means “People’s Republic of China” and inscribed at the bottom is the year of mintage.

-The reverse depicts a panda clutching a branch, with a bamboo forest in the background.
-The face value of 500 yuan is below the panda bear.
+The reverse depicts a sitting panda holding a bamboo shoot, with a bamboo forest in the background.
+The face value of 50 yuan is on the left of the panda bear.
 The weight “3 g” and the gold content marked “Au .999” are inscribed at the bottom.

 Your order delivered by PostNord and is fully insured.
 Your products will be dispatched after we have received full payment for your order.
 Currently, delivery time varies for different products.
 You will receive a notification by SMS or mail when your package has arrived.
 If you wish, you can also personally pick up your order at one of our offices in Stockholm after we notify you that your order is ready for pick up.
 In cases where we are unable to send your order right away, we will always inform you about the time delay.